 Maya Van Nuys (she/her)

-I specialize in international relations (IR) and comparative politics with an emphasis on international security, global governance, and policing.
-My dissertation and book project, “Reforming Policing, Reproducing Power: The Global Governance of Domestic Policing,” explores the parameters of international norms for policing.
+My book project, “Reforming Policing, Reproducing Power: The Global Governance of Domestic Policing" explores the parameters of international norms for policing.
 Putting critical policing studies in anthropology, sociology, and history into conversation with IR, the dissertation argues that there is a decoupling between international policing standards and the actual policies and practices of reforms, particularly in post-conflict states outside of the West.